rgksugan/knowledge/3-resources/books/Tales From The Indian Jungle.md

 > To remain absolutely still is the first secret of successful concealment in the jungle.

+## Contents
+* Ghooming at Dawn
+* The Bellundur Ogre
+* The Aristocrat of Amligola
+* The Assasin of Diguvametta
+* Tales of the Supernatural
+* The Strange Case of The Gerhetti Leopard
+* The Lakkavalli Man-Eater
+* What the Thunderstorm Brought

 ## The Book in 3 Sentences
 Kenneth takes you into the forest and experience wildlife.